 If your rental is a cabin, Thanksgiving is the perfect opportunity to promote your property.
 Preparing and marketing your vacation rental for Thanksgiving will actually give you a head start and give you ideas for Christmas.

-8. Cleaning, maintenance checks, and emergencies
+10. Cleaning, on-site Covid tests, maintenance checks, and emergencies

 Because of the current situation, governments have begun to release COVID-19 Free Badges in several countries to ensure that appropriate cleaning procedures have been followed.
 In the case of the US, we recommend following a cleaning guide with recommendations from the CDC and adding a cleaning protocol badge to your website to showcase the steps you have taken to sanitize the property.